 MRI and 99mTc-RBC SPECT are the most accurate radiologic studies to establish the diagnosis of a small hepatic hemangioma.

 The authors continue to regard MRI as the diagnostic test of choice for hepatic hemangioma at most centers.
 Nuclear medicine studies may be used to confirm the diagnosis when a probable hemangioma is detected on ultrasonography.
-Nuclear medicine studies may also help to clarify the nature of a lesion when the diagnosis is equivocal on CT or MRI.
+Nuclear medicine studies may also help to clarify the nature of a lesion when the diagnosis is equivocal on CT scanning or MRI.

 Percutaneous biopsy of a hepatic hemangioma carries an increased risk of hemorrhage.
 Liver biopsy is contraindicated in most circumstances where a hemangioma is high in the differential diagnosis of a hepatic mass.